artineering-io/flair-docs/_includes/effects/sketch-lines.md

 </figure>

 #### Sketchiness Max
-Maximum offset the generated sketch line(s) may have.
+Maximum possible offset the generated sketch line(s) may have after art-direction.

+Set this attribute as low as needed to optimize performance.
+{: .info}

 #### Sketchiness Depth Range

-Flair 1.1.5
+Flair 1.2
 {: .label .label-green}

 The depth range at which sketch lines are offset in the scene.
 These attributes work in the same way as the [Line Width Depth Range](#line-width-depth-range) and also consists of four (4) values that define the different distances from the camera to modify the _sketchiness_.
 From left to right: Close, Close Mid, Far Mid, Far.